Skip to main content

 Your participation in any workplace wellness program that collects health data must be a matter of genuine choice, free from penalty.

 For instance, levels of cortisol can indicate chronic stress, while thyroid hormones govern metabolism, and sex hormones like testosterone and estrogen have systemic effects on everything from bone density to brain function.
-An employer might see this data, in an aggregated and anonymized form, as a way to design programs that address common health concerns within their workforce, such as stress management or support.
+An employer might see this data, in an aggregated and anonymized form, as a way to design programs that address common health concerns within their workforce, such as stress management or metabolic health support.

 Confidentiality and Data Handling